ymirapp/docs/docs/reference/configuration.md

 **type**: `array` **default**: `['comment_*', 'wp-postpass_*', 'wordpress_*', 'wp-settings-*']`

-The list of cookies ignored by CloudFront and always forwarded to your WordPress site.
+The list of cookies ignored by CloudFront and always forwarded to your PHP application.
 Supports `*` wildcard character.

 ::: tip Default cookies always added
 The default cookies to whitelist will always be added to your project configuration during deployment.
 So if you need to customize the `cookies_whitelist` option, you can omit them.